-The upcoming school year will be challenging for kids, families and schools.
+This summer and the upcoming school year will be challenging for kids, families, and schools.
 Afterschool and summer learning programs are proven to engage students, help accelerate their learning and keep them safe.
-We’re urging school leaders to include afterschool in their reopening plans.
+We’re urging school leaders to include these programs in their planning efforts.
 Please join us by adding your name to the letter below.

 Dear School Leaders,

-Thank you for your hard work supporting our children and school communities during this difficult time.
-We know you face great challenges in planning for reopening, and appreciate your efforts to help keep students and staff safe while supporting learning.
+Thank you for your continued hard work supporting our children and school communities during this past year.
+We know you face great challenges in planning for summer and the year ahead, and appreciate your efforts to help keep students and staff safe while supporting learning.

 We need help, and schools need help.

 We believe our afterschool programs and community organizations are an asset that we need to tap.
 These organizations have risen to the moment to help keep youth engaged and cared for during the pandemic, and have connected families with critical resources and information, from help with remote learning to meals and groceries.

-We respectfully ask that you bring afterschool programs into your conversations about reopening schools.
-No matter which reopening model we follow in the coming year, afterschool and summer providers—from youth and community organizations to libraries to park and recreation departments, can help us all.
+We respectfully ask that you bring afterschool and summer learning programs into your planning conversations.
+No matter which reopening model we follow in the coming year, afterschool and summer providers—from youth and community organizations to libraries and park and recreation departments—can help us all.
 Please, involve them now in your conversations so that they can better prepare to support our families and children.

-As a partner, afterschool programs can offer academic support to help kids catch up, provide staff who are focused on helping kids heal and reconnect, and keep our kids safe while parents work.
+As a partner, afterschool and summer learning programs can offer academic support to help kids catch up, provide staff who are focused on helping kids heal and reconnect, and keep our kids safe while parents work.

 We all share deep concerns for our children.
-Please, let’s involve afterschool partners who may be able to provide the support that can help children emerge from this crisis hopeful, confident, and resilient.
+Please, let’s involve out-of-school time partners to ensure our kids emerge from this crisis hopeful, confident, and resilient.